mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 2. Install Python (PyInstaller works with 3.6 which is the latest Python version at the time of writing). *Please use these settings*:
    * Install Python *only for the current user* (otherwise there may be problems with permissions later on)
    * *Add the path* (you have to restart to get the path to work)
-3. Start cmd *with admin privelige*
+3. Start cmd *with admin privilege*
-   * We need admin priveliges, otherwise we may get permission denied for the PyQt files
+   * We need admin privileges, otherwise we may get permission denied for the PyQt files
 4. `pip install pyqt5`
    * or if it been installed previously: `pip install pyqt5 --upgrade`
 5. `pip install pyinstaller`
    * or if it been installed previously: `pip install pyinstaller --upgrade`
    * Please note that the pyinstaller version may not be compatible with the latest python version.
 (At the time of writing this is not a problem, but it has been in the past)
 6. Find and copy the installation path for PyQt5 (example: `C:\Python\Python35\Lib\site-packages\PyQt5\Qt\bin`)
-7. Create an empty directory where you can unzip the files, preferrably with a path without any spaces
+7. Create an empty directory where you can unzip the files, preferably with a path without any spaces
 8. Download the latest code (can be found on the github main page under the green "clone or download" button
 9. If you have tried to build previously: Remove the `build` and `dist` directories:
    * `rmdir /s build`